Kitchen Safety: A Priority for Everyone

 Commercial kitchen safety is a shared responsibility, but even in our homes, the risk of kitchen accidents and fires cannot be ignored.
-According to a concerning report from the USA firefighting department, every half an hour, one person is injured, and every 3 hours, life is lost due to home fires.
-80% of all home fire was a result of unattended cooking appliances.
+According to a concerning report from the USA firefighting department, every half an hour, one person is injured, and tragically, every three hours, a life is lost due to home fires.
+A staggering 80% of all home fires are a result of unattended cooking appliances.
 This eye-opening data emphasizes the urgent need to raise awareness about kitchen safety and adopt preventive measures to avoid such devastating outcomes.

 Why Is Kitchen Safety Important